ibm-cloud-docs/discovery-data/collections.md

 1. To create a collection, open a project, go to the **Manage collections** page, and then click **New collection**.

-    - The Document Retrieval and Custom project types can contain up to 5 collections.
+    - The Conversational Search, Document Retrieval, and Custom project types can contain up to 5 collections.
-    - A Conversational Search project can contain 5 collections but only 1 collection is used by the {{site.data.keyword.conversationshort}} search skill.
     - A Content Mining project can contain only 1 collection.
     - ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}}**: The number of collections you can create depends on your hardware configuration. {{site.data.keyword.discoveryshort}} supports a maximum of 300 collections per instance and installation, but that number depends on many factors, including memory.
 1. Choose a data source type, reuse data from an existing data collection, or perform a one-time document upload from your local file system.